Grand Larceny

 An attorney can help you ensure whether these elements can be proven in court.
 If the prosecution cannot prove the elements, then an attorney will vigorously defend your rights at a trial.
 If the prosecution can prove the elements, then an attorney may be instrumental in negotiating a reasonable plea agreement or advising you on any alternative disposition options that you may have.
 Speak with an attorney before considering any plea offer.

-Grand larceny is a felony.
-This can impact your future employment, immigration status, and security clearance among other issues, including a loss of civil rights.
+Grand larceny is a felony charge which cannot be expunged in Virginia.
+This can impact your future employment, immigration status, and security clearance among other issues.

 While each case is different, attorneys from our office have successfully had charges dismissed, mitigated, or lowered to misdemeanors for their clients.
-Contact our Client-Focused Criminal Defense Team today for a consultation.
+Contact us today for a consultation.